 - Worchestershire sauce - Deepens the flavor and adds some complexity.

-- Bacon – 8 ounces of crumbled bacon adds a nice smoky flavor which will continue to develop as the dip rests in the fridge.
+- Bacon - 8 ounces of bacon crumbled into small pieces adds a nice smoky flavor which will continue to develop as the dip rests in the fridge.
+I strongly recommend using real bacon rather than bacon bits, as it has the best flavor.

 - Prepared horseradish - I recommend using Silver Spring coarse cut prepared horseradish when making this recipe.
 However, when making a batch for myself I like to swap out their Extra Hot prepared horseradish for an extra kick!